TL;DR

 Can I use Angi and ProFix Directory together?

 Yes, and we recommend it.
-Use ProFix Directory to verify the Ohio contractor's license, permit history, and trade credentials.
+Use ProFix Directory to review transparent public-record evidence, board-verified-active license status where it is live, official board lookup links elsewhere, and Ohio permit history where available.
 Then read Angi reviews for that same business to see how recent homeowners describe the work.
 Two independent sources of signal beats one.

 Does ProFix Directory have an MCP server or AI access?